Equifax Data Breach: What Businesses Should Be Doing

 Tips for rewriting these playbooks

 At first glance, rewriting all of your authentication procedures seems a daunting and even impossible task.
-But in fact, enterprise risk management at its core is designed to achieve this exact goal in a timely and cost-effective manner.
+But in fact, enterprise governance, risk, and compliance at its core is designed to achieve this exact goal in a timely and cost-effective manner.

 - The first step is to perform risk assessments.
 Every company is different and there’s no cookie-cutter way to prepare for the risks of a data breach or identity impersonation.
 The best way to rewrite these playbooks in a way that best supports your company is to perform risk assessments.
 Risk assessments will tell you which personnel, processes, policies, and technology need to be taken care of first.